hazimrizal/Artificial-Intelligence-Project/README.md

-# TEXT DETECTION USING OPENCV
+# TEXT RECOGNITION USING OPENCV

 ## A. PROJECT SUMMARY